Colorless green ideas sleep furiously

 def eprint(label, target): print label, target

-needed to build _tree_ but preserving the macro context.
+needed to build tree but preserving the macro context.ast[tree]

 in tree as part of the expression in which the ast macro is